Updates on Canadian availability of "American Horror Stories", "Anne Boleyn", and more.

 |Full Bloom||CTV Drama Channel

-While Crave parent company Bell Media did acquire the Canadian rights to this floral reality competition series, for the first time such a series is premiering on the ad-supported CTV Drama Channel without a simultaneous release on Crave.
-Episodes are aired weekly on Thursdays at 10:00 p.m.
-ET from January 21 to March 11, 2021.
+While Crave parent company Bell Media did acquire the Canadian rights to this floral reality competition series, this series premiered on the ad-supported CTV Drama Channel, the first without a simultaneous release on Crave.
+Episodes aired weekly on Thursdays at 10:00 p.m.
+ET from January 21 to March 11, 2021, and was available on-demand for about a month after the finale, but is no longer available through CTV's apps.

-We think it's likely this series will also be available on Crave at a later date, but this has not yet been confirmed by Bell Media, so if you have access to CTV Drama, we suggest you watch it there to avoid disappointment.
+We think it's possible this series will also be available on Crave at a later date, but this has not yet been confirmed by Bell Media.

 |House of Ho||Super Channel

-This docuseries, about a wealthy Vietnamese-American family living in Texas, is produced by Lionsgate, which would normally point to Crave picking up the Canadian rights.
+This docuseries, about a wealthy Vietnamese-American family living in Texas, is produced by Lionsgate, which (based on its relationship with Bell for Starz programming and shows like Love Life) would normally point to Crave picking up the Canadian rights.
 However, Super Channel picked up the rights instead.

 Super Channel is available through most Canadian TV service providers, as well as through Amazon Prime Video Channels and Apple TV Channels.